-Bathroom design should be a joy, not a chore so we've compiled the very best designs, ideas and styles under one roof — so to speak.
+Bathroom design should be a joy, not a chore!
+And so with that in mind, we have come to the rescue, selecting only the very best designs, ideas and styles so you can get going quickly on your bathroom project.

-Find out how to get the best for your budget, use layout tricks to make a small bathroom feel larger and include the very latest trends without the space feeling dated in a few years.
+We show you how to get the best bathroom for your budget, use layout tricks to make a small bathroom feel larger and include the very latest trends without the space feeling dated in a few years.

-Playing around with neutral colours and dark, statement accents seems to be here to stay, as does the current love of 'opulent' materials and fixtures like marble, pendant lighting and, of course, the freestanding bath.
+Playing around with neutral colours and dark, statement accents seems to be here to stay, as does the current love of 'opulent' materials and fixtures such as copper, marble, pendant lighting and, of course, the freestanding bath and steel framed glazing.

 Below, we cover all the latest trends for modern bathrooms from daring wallpaper, baths in bedrooms, wow-factor tiling and metallic finishes.